chainstacklabs/evm-blockchain-bridge/README.md

 # Blockchain bridge simplified

-This project contains multiple pieces to create a functional (although **not production ready**) blockchain bridge between two EVM compaticle chains.
+This project contains multiple pieces to create a functional (although **not production ready**) ERC20 blockchain bridge between two EVM compaticle chains.

+It uses a wallet as an escrow and leverages the events triggered from the ERC20 tokens to burn and mint tokens in each side of the bridge

+## Requirements

+- Node.js / NPM
-To use these you'll need access to nodes in different chains.
+- To use this bridge you'll need access to nodes in different chains.
 [Check out Chainstack website to learn more](https://chainstack.com).

-## Requirements

-Node.js / NPM

-## Build / Compile
+## Build & Compile

 ### Smart contracts